 The new building allowed for the expansion of the League’s instructional program and, with its own exhibition space, for more shows.
 More shows allowed for more exhibiters and the League reached out to and attracted artists from around the nation.
-And so, in 1968, it was decided that the Art League of Long Island should be renamed.
+And so, in 1968, then League President, award-winning illustrator, Norman Nodel and the Board decided that the Art League of Long Island should be renamed.
 Since artists who lived neither on Long Island, nor on the East Coast, were now joining the League a more inclusive name was deemed appropriate: hence the National Art League.

 The 13 Original Founders of the National Art League